 "D&N. Last minute booking, unsure what to expect....The views and location are quite amazing....So lovely walking in to find the wood heater set to light; great touch"

 The Lodge is proving popular for larger groups of up to 12 people who can be accommodated across the two apartments.
 There is convenient internal access between the living areas of the two units, which together offer great living and cooking space for large groups, with the two kitchens and living areas combined.
-When both units are booked by the same party, a 10 discount applies.
 The two apartments together received an award for the best group accommodation in Tasmania.

 The unusual and stylish design of the Lodge was significantly influenced by the sprawling family "shack" from which it was developed and by the wish to showcase the view, whilst trapping the warmth of the sun.
 The result is an attractive, fresh, one-of-a-kind design, with interesting angles inside and out.
 The visual impact of the unusually spacious living area is enhanced by its high, raked ceilings, exposed beams and by the clean, modern decor.

-The Upstream apartment has a huge main room with a lofty raked ceiling for sitting, dining and cooking.
-It provides two sitting areas.
+The Upstream apartment has a huge main room, 12 metres long and 6.7 metres wide, with a lofty raked ceiling.
+This accommodates two sitting areas, a dining area and the kitchen.
 This room looks out to the north and west onto the view of the ocean and Arthur River.
-The extensive north-facing patio which is shared with the Downstream apartment is a sun trap and is sheltered from the cooler south or south-west winds.
+The extensive north-facing patio, which is shared with the Downstream apartment, is a sun trap and is sheltered from the cooler south or south-west winds.
 When shade is needed, this is provided by the several market umbrellas stored on the patio.
 The patio is an ideal place to unwind, have a meal around your outdoor table and take in nature.

 The main bedroom has a queen-size bed, the second a double and the third two bunk beds.
-All have double-glazed windows.
+All have double-glazed windows and wall-mounted thermostatically controlled convection radiators .
 A fold-out double couch at one end of the living room gives a fourth sleeping area.

 There is one bathroom which has a WC, small bath and shower over the bath.
 The well-equipped laundry has a second WC.

 Even if the sun does not shine and it is freezing outside, you will be as warm as you want, as the building is well insulated and heated throughout.
-There is a slow-combustion wood stove firewood provided and reverse cycle air-conditioning if you do not want to light the fire.
-The bedrooms have wall-mounted electric heaters
+There is a slow-combustion wood stove firewood provided and a reverse cycle air-conditioner if you do not want to light the fire.

 WHAT ARTHUR RIVER VILLAGE AND ITS SURROUNDS HAVE TO OFFER